4skinSkywalker/JS-Arena/backend/src/challenges/Core/NumberofClans.md

 solution(divisors, k) = 4.

-The reasoning behind is that, the numbers 1 and 5 are friends and form a clan; 2 and 4 are friends and form a clan; 3 and 6 do not have friends and each is a clan by itself.
-Thus, the numbers 1 through 6 are broken into 4 clans.
+Explanation:
+- 1 and 5: Both are divisible by neither 2 nor 3.
+Thus, they form a clan.
+- 2 and 4: Both are divisible by 2 and not 3.
+Thus, they form another clan.
+- 3: Divisible only by 3 (alone in its clan).
+- 6: Divisible by both 2 and 3 (alone in its clan).